Jophish/javascript-api/SETUP.md

 Get the package as always, but enjoy custom typing!
 The namespace SplitAPI contains the custom types.

-If by any chance, you need the TS source code, just import the `/src/` folder:
+If by any chance, you need the TS source code, just import the `/src/` folder index (Keep in mind this is a .ts file):
 `import { client, entities } from '@splitsoftware/splitio-api/src'`

 ```TypeScript